astronomer/docs/astro/best-practices/dag-writing-on-astro.md

 ### Follow DevOps best practices

-Airflow pipelines are Python code and all software engineering best practices apply:
+Airflow pipelines are Python code, so all software engineering best practices apply:

 - Store your code in a version control system like [GitHub](https://github.com/).
 - Create [dedicated branches for development, staging and production](https://docs.astronomer.io/astro/set-up-ci-cd#multiple-environments).